-Sheriff under investigation for seizing cash from undocumented immigrants during traffic stops
+Sheriff ordered deputies to take cash from undocumented immigrants, investigators allege

 “This is part of an ongoing investigation into Real County Sheriff Nathan Johnson,” Miller said in a statement.

 She referred all other questions about the case to the Texas Attorney General’s Office.
-Representatives with the state attorney general’s office did not immediately return a request for comment.
+Representatives with the attorney general’s office did not return a request for comment.

-Police in Texas can take cash and other property believed to be related to some kind of criminal activity, even if the person involved is never charged with a crime, Arif Panju, the managing attorney for the Texas branch of the Institute for Justice, a legal organization against civil-asset forfeiture, told The Post.
-Panju said Johnson’s case reflects the state’s lenient civil-asset forfeiture law, which forces prosecutors to file civil lawsuits against the property for police to keep possession of the asset.
+Police in Texas can take cash and other property believed to be related to some kind of criminal activity, even if the person involved is never charged with a crime, said Arif Panju, the managing attorney for the Texas branch of the Institute for Justice, a legal organization against civil-asset forfeiture.
+Under Texas’s civil-asset forfeiture law, prosecutors must file civil lawsuits for police to keep possession of seized assets.

-“It appears they have seized on the fact that sheriff in Real County was taking cash from folks who are undocumented — and that’s a problem,” Panju said.
+“It appears they have seized on the fact that the sheriff in Real County was taking cash from folks who are undocumented — and that’s a problem,” Panju said.
 “Having cash is not a crime.”

 The investigation of the sheriff comes as immigration continues to be a significant issue for President Biden, specifically the lawsuits filed against the federal government by migrants who say their children were separated from them by the Trump administration.
 As the lawsuits over a monetary settlement resume in court this month, much of the anger surrounding the issue has been redirected toward Biden during what’s become an increasingly tough political dynamic.